 A Stabilization Diagram (or SD) helps with identifying stable poles and thereby consistent modes.
 The poles consist of the modal frequency and damping.

 Animation of mode shapes

 In order to animate a mode, select Mode Shape as a source for animation under Transfer function window.

 The Modal Assurance Criterion Analysis (MAC) analysis is used to determine the similarity of two mode shapes:

 If the mode shapes are identical (i.e., all points move the same) the MAC will have a value of one or 100%.

 If the mode shapes are very different, the MAC value will be close to zero.

-If a mode shape was compared to itself, the Modal Assurance Criterion value should be one or 100%.
+When a mode shape is compared to itself, the Modal Assurance Criterion value will be one or 100%.

 FRF Synthesis is used as a validation tool by comparing the FRFs from the estimated modal model (the synthesized FRFs) with the real measured FRF data.
 Hereby it is possible to see how well the estimated model mimics the physical structure’s dynamics.